phildavis17/writing/fizzbuzz/FizzBuzz.md

    else:
       return str(n)
 ```

-Extracting the divisibility logic to dedicated functions gives us a little more room to breathe.
-For instance, we could write functions like these, which use divisibility rules instead of the modulo operator.
-Implementing FizzBuzz without using modulo at all is not really a design requirement here.
-I'm just using it to illustrate that
+But how should these divisibility functions work?
+We could certainly do the same modulo operation we've been doing thus far, but that's no fun.
+Breaking these things off into their own functions gives us more room to breathe, so let's do something more interesting.
+Let's use divisibility rules instead of mod.

 ```python
 def _is_fizzable(n: int) -> bool: